kubernetes/website/content/en/docs/concepts/windows/user-guide.md

 The recommended approach is outlined below, with one of its main goals being that this approach should not break compatibility for existing Linux workloads.

-Starting from 1.25, please set `.spec.os.name` for a Pod to indicate the operating system that the containers in that Pod are designed for.
+Starting from 1.25, you can (and should) set `.spec.os.name` for each Pod, to indicate the operating system that the containers in that Pod are designed for.
 For Pods that run Linux containers, set `.spec.os.name` to `linux`.
 For Pods that run Windows containers, set `.spec.os.name` to `windows`.